text-mask/text-mask/contributing.md

 #### How the project is structured

+This repository contains a few different npm packages.

 Text Mask has framework **integration** for different frameworks, like React in `/react` and Angular in `/angular2`.
 Under the hood, these **integrations** are powered by the same **core** `/core`.